guyjames/guyja/content/posts/2020-12-02-now-available-on-ipfs.md

 layout: post

 ---
 Thanks to [fleek.co](https://fleek.co), this site is now mirrored using the decentralised IPFS network.
-The direct link is [https://delicate-field-7734.on.fleek.co/](https://delicate-field-7734.on.fleek.co/), and hopefully soon you will be able to use the subdomain at [ipfs.guyjames.com](https://ipfs.guyjames.com), although for some reason it's not working yet  (I need to learn more about Cloudflare Page Rules I think...).
+The direct link is [https://delicate-field-7734.on.fleek.co/](https://delicate-field-7734.on.fleek.co/), but easier to use the subdomain at [ipfs.guyjames.com](https://ipfs.guyjames.com).

 Nice to know that I can't be censored when I break out the news that Bill Gates is secretly developing a new mandatory vaccine which connects recipients to the forthcoming 6G mobile network using embedded receivers in the eyelid (joke).